Analytics Without a Masters in Data Science

 Data analytics is a more finite practice.
-In data analytics, the analyst uses sets of data in order to find answers and actionable insights.
+In data analytics, the analyst uses sets of data in order to find answers and actionable consumer insights.
 In data analytics, you use the data to answer questions or fix pain points that you know about.
 The analytics are set to capture precise information that can help businesses improve processes.

 The benefits of data in business can't be understated.
 You use data to understand the projections in the industry, find out more about your ideal audience, assess your revenue cycle management process, and understand your competition.
 In real terms, there's no area of your business where data should not be used extensively.
 The data gives you concrete evidence to drive decision-making.

 Sources of data are plentiful and it's an important aspect of the model for every size business.
 Digital data collection methods might include the analytics from web properties, campaigns through social media, email campaign analytics, and third party data, to name a few.
-Companies also make use of reporting options through their content management systems.
+Companies also make use of reporting options through their content marketing and management systems.
 All of this is data.

 Once these different aspects of the company were contained in silos.
 Marketing and sales had their own individual information.
 Finance was separate.
 Even in smaller companies, the information was rarely shared or looked at outside the specific departments where the data was collected.
 Current thought leaders have found that better insights can be developed with more access to information, both inside the company and on a wider scale.